Love potions: 10 aphrodisiac foods for Valentine’s Day

 Go grab some.
 Nuts are full of zinc and boron, both excellent for releasing testosterone and estrogen.
 All nuts are full of healthy fats but must be eaten in small quantities.

 Vitamin B6 and folic acid are necessary for a healthy sex drive.
 Avocados are the perfect source.
-Folic acid increases the body with energy while vitamin B6 stabilises the hormones.
+Folic acid increases the body with energy while vitamin B6 stabilizes the hormones.

 These little beauties contain levels of amino acid L-arginine which stimulates blood vessels and is good for vascular health, particularly if you suffer from erectile dysfunction.